Argentina, Citigroup face tough questioning in bond appeal

-The bank urged the 2nd U.S. Circuit Court of Appeals in New York to reverse a judge's ruling blocking payments on $8.4 billion (5.11 billion pound) in bonds issued under Argentine law following its 2002 default.
+The bank urged the 2nd U.S. Circuit Court of Appeals in New York to reverse a judge's ruling blocking payments on $8.4 billion in bonds issued under Argentine law following its 2002 default.

 Citigroup faces regulatory and criminal sanctions by Argentina, which defaulted again in July, if it cannot process the $5 million payment by Sept.
 30, said Karen Wagner, Citigroup's lawyer.